yuryalencar/runner-game/README.md

-# Runner Game Development in Javascript
+# Runner Game Developed in Javascript
 Game of Discipline Game Developed Lab

 Require in Chrome to Play Music Automatically: